Let's Talk Supply Chain™

 Her career spans over 17 years—building and leveraging experience in operational system implementations that streamline procurement cycles, logistics networks, inventory management, and facility operations.
 She’s adept at leading cross-functional teams, managing vendors and stakeholders, and driving process excellence for organizational growth and cost optimization.

-Meet Our Sponsors
+Meet Our Sponsor

 The Women In Supply Chain™ Forum was created by Marina Mayer and Jason Desearle to foster real connections—bringing men and women together to network, learn, and build lasting bonds beyond traditional conferences.
 It’s about strengthening pipelines, creating a community of advocates, mentors, and trusted peers.
 Similarly, the Women In Supply Chain™ Award was born from a need to recognize female leaders navigating challenges and driving change.
 Since its inception five years ago, it has grown to nearly 400 submissions, celebrating the achievements of women shaping the future of supply chain.
 Find out more: Supply & Demand Chain Executive.